daninge/shilling/README.md

 ## Installation
-We will use a python virtual environment for convenience.
+We will use a Python virtual environment for convenience.
 Also, packages require Python 3 in order to be run.
 If you haven't installed virtualenv yet,
 ```
 pip3 install virtualenv
 virtualenv venv
 source venv/bin/activate
 ```
 You can confirm using ```which python``` whether or not you are using a system Python installation or the one from the virtual environment.

-Then, install the dependencies in ```packages.txt``` for a stable version of Shilling.
+The dependencies include ```web3``` and ```solc```.
+To install these, run
 ```
+brew tap ethereum/ethereum
+brew install solidity
+pip3 install web3
-pip3 install -r packages.txt
+pip3 install py-solc
 ```

 ## Overview